mbernste/mbernste.github.io/_posts/2024-11-24-intuition_biology.md

 <br>

 What struck me most by Goodsell's pictures is how dense cells really are.
 They are absolutely packed with molecules.
-This is a far cry from the image I had previously that
+This is a far cry from the image I had held previously in my mind of cells as a "little bags of water" where the biomolecules were relatively uncrowded.

 A second thing that struck me was the fascinating interplay between order and chaos that exists within cells.
 As an example, see this illustration by Goodsell depicting the coronovirus lifecycle (Acknowledgement: David S. Goodsell, RCSB Protein Data Bank; doi: 10.2210/rcsb_pdb/goodsell-gallery-023.
 Integrative illustration for coronavirus outreach (2020) PLoS Biol 18: e3000815 doi: 10.1371/journal.pbio.3000815):